br-automation-com/mappView-Recorder/README.md

 <a name="Revision-History"></a>
 ## Revision History

-#### Version 0.3
+#### Version 0.4
-- Fixed oversized item flag is not reset
-- Fixed ReplaceString function call
+- Only start recording when FUB is active
+- Changed some parameters to constants
+- Simplified configuration
+- Added more error messages
+- Added the possibility to define multiple variables
-- Update mapp to version 5.8.1
+- Moved status text to main structure
+- Moved error no up to main structure and renamed it to StatusNo
+- Rercord name can now be defined at RecordNameNew